koderunnerspublic/mcq/mcq.md

    *py = *px + *py;
    *px = *py - *px;
 }```
-S1: will generate a compilation error S2: may generate a segmentation fault at runtime depending on the arguments passed S3: correctly implements the swap procedure for all input pointers referring to integers stored in memory locations accessible to the process S4: implements the swap procedure correctly for some but not all valid input pointers S5: may add or subtract integers and pointers.
+S1: will generate a compilation error
+S2: may generate a segmentation fault at runtime depending on the arguments passed
+S3: correctly implements the swap procedure for all input pointers referringto integers stored in memory locations accessible to the process
+S4: implements the swap procedure correctly for some but not all valid input pointers
+S5: may add or subtract integers and pointers.

 **Options**
 1. S1
 2. S2 and S3
 3. S2 and S4
 4. S1 and S2
+5. S5 and S3

 **Q9.**